 What is a Rural Program?

 A rural residency program is an accredited program in health professions education and training in which trainees spend the majority of their time training (more than 50%) in a rural place.
 Many rural residency programs are rurally-located, primarily anchored in a rural place with minimum training in an urban setting.
-Other rural programs, traditionally called RTTs, train residents in urban settings for 3-15 months, and train them in rural communities for the remainder of their residency.
+Other rural programs, traditionally called RTTs, train residents in urban settings for 3-15 months or more, and train them in rural communities for the remainder of their residency.
 For a history of rural residency program definitions prior to 2017, including ‘integrated RTTs,’ read A Proposed Nomenclature (also referenced below).
-In 2021 the ACGME created a process for pre-accreditation endorsement of a new ‘Rural Track Program (supplanting the ‘RTT’ terminology)’ where residents have both urban and rural experiences and spend more than 50% of their training in a rural community (a micropolitan or non-CBSA area).
-The Center for Medicare and Medicaid Services (CMS) as of October 1, 2022, now uses this terminology in justifying the creation of a ‘rural FTE limitation’ or ‘rural cap’ for participating hospitals, whether or not the track is separately accredited.
-For a history of regulations relevant to rural residency training, read RTTs-Regulations-Two-Pager-2023-Update-1.pdf (151.75 KB pdf) .
-For a current typology of rural training visit the Typology for Rural Training page or download a PDF: Typology-for-Rural-Training-May-2023.pdf (147.95 KB pdf)
+In 2021 the ACGME created a process for pre-accreditation endorsement of a new ‘Rural Track Program’ (supplanting the ‘RTT’ terminology)’ where residents have both urban and rural experiences and spend more than 50% of their training in a rural community (i.e, as defined by the federal Office of Management and Budget, a micropolitan or non-CBSA area).
+The Center for Medicare and Medicaid Services (CMS) as of October 1, 2022, now uses this terminology in justifying the creation of a ‘rural FTE limitation’ or ‘rural cap’ for participating hospitals, whether the track is separately accredited or not.

 A rural program in medical school is an organized and deliberate medical school strategy to produce physicians to rural practice and is described in an article in the Journal of Rural Health, Pipelines to Pathways (also referenced below).